dakusui/jcunit/src/site/markdown/TIPS.md

 If you did A in step 2, you can do A1, A2, or B1.
 Otherwise you can only do B1.", and A, B, etc can take a few parameters respectively.

-You might be able to write a constraint manager to describe this sort of specification but it would be very complicated, boring, and error prone task.
+You might be able to write a topLevelConstraint manager to describe this sort of specification but it would be very complicated, boring, and error prone task.

 JCUnit has a feature called "FSM support" and the detail and how to use it are